h-gokul/differentiable-slic/README.md

 ## Motion Segmentation Task

+- This repo also contains the tests we ran for Optical flow.
+Check `OpticalFlow.ipynb` for flownetS's results and our test on enforcing smoothness constraints using superpixels.

+Refer `Segmentation.ipynb` for tests on Video Segmentation Architecture.

 We will be using [Davis Dataset](https://graphics.ethz.ch/Downloads/Data/Davis/DAVIS-data.zip) for motion segmentation.

 `pytorch_ssn` package has the differentiable slic + optical flow functions.